kenjennings/Atari-Breakout76/README08Memory.md

 Recall that a 16-bit address must be described using two bytes of information.
 The low byte, value 0 to 255, and the high byte, value 0 to 255.
 Multiply the high byte by 256, and add the low byte to specify an address.

-Memory addresses $0000 to $00FF all have the high byte $00.
-The 256 memory addresses related to each other by the same high byte are called a "Page".
+The 256 memory addresses related to each other by the same high byte value are called a "Page".
 The memory addresses with the high byte value $00 are referred to as "Page Zero".
 Memory addresses $0100 to $01FF all have the high byte $01 making this block of memory "Page one", and so forth for 256 pages each with 256 bytes.
-The memory organized in contiguous 256 byte blocks or Pages is significant to the 6502 processor.
-Many parts of the computer are placed in memory based on a staring Page address -- the cartridge location, the Operating System, and input/output hardware such as the custom chips hardware registers.
+Memory organized in contiguous 256 byte blocks or Pages is significant to the 6502 processor.
+Many parts of the computer are placed in memory based on a staring Page address -- the cartridge location, the Operating System, and input/output hardware such as the custom chips hardware registers; all occur in memory aligned to Page boundaries.

 Several 256 byte pages at the beginning of memory are committed to variables supporting Operating System functions.
 Also, if DOS is loaded a couple more Kilobytes of low memory are committed to DOS and the disk buffers.